bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/village/README.md

 ## Folder Structure

-After creation, your project should look like this:
+After creation, your project should look like:

 ```
 my-app/